Carl Wilhelm Heine

-Carl Wilhelm Heine (later von Heine) (26 April 1838, in Cannstatt – 9 September 1877, in Cannstatt) was a German physician, surgeon and President of the German medical fraternity of Prague.
+Carl Wilhelm Heine (later von Heine) (26 April 1838, in Cannstatt – 9 September 1877, in Cannstatt) was a German medical doctor, surgeon and President of the German medical fraternity of Prague.

 Start of career and military service

 Heine was the son of the German doctor and orthopaedist Jakob Heine, who became known as the discoverer of Poliomyelitis.
 He studied medicine in Tübingen and Würzburg and received his doctor degree in 1861.
 After assisting his father in his orthopaedic institution he visited several European countries and stayed in Paris, London, Glasgow and Dublin.
 He reported on his experiences in English hospitals in the 'Journal of the Württembergian Medical Association' ('Correspondenzblatt des Württembergischen Ärztlichen Vereins').
 In 1864 he volunteered in the Second war of Schleswig as a military surgeon.
 He wrote about his experiences in military surgery in a book published in 1866.
 He was decorated for his merits both from the Prussian and the Austrian government.